doge15567/BLRPC/Staging/README.md

 # BLRPC
 Discord Rich Presence for BONELAB

+## Mod.io Mod Networker Support - doge15567's Addition
+* If networker is installed, custom maps and avatars will use the mod's thumbnail.

 ## Fusion Support
 * If Fusion is installed, you can invite people to your Fusion servers through Discord.
 * It will show the current players in the server, then the max players allowed in the server in the status.

-## ModioModNetworker integration
-* If ModioModNetworker is installed, modded maps and avatars will have their icons pulled from the mod's Mod.io page's thumbnail
-* Not sure if its optional idk

 ## Installation
 1. Download the latest release from [here](https://bonelab.thunderstore.io/package/CarrionAndOn/BonelabRichPresence/)